jscottee/jscottee.github.io/README.md

 ---

 ## Subsystem Validation and Integration Debugging (Urbx)
+**Role:** Test / Integration Engineer (Urbx)

+### Context
+Subsystem-level validation and integration support for electromechanical assemblies, focused on rapid debug, fault isolation, and corrective action in a cross-functional environment.

 - Executed subsystem-level validation of electromechanical assemblies including motor-control electronics and sensor interfaces
 - Performed root cause analysis of timing and integration failures using targeted test scripts and bench instrumentation